aiven/devportal/docs/products/opensearch/concepts/access_control.rst

 * ``_*/admin`` would grant unlimited access to all top-level APIs
 * ``_msearch/admin`` grants unlimited access to the ``_msearch`` API only

-The ACL *only controls access to the API* not what it can be used for.
+The ACL **only controls access to the API** and not what it can be used for.
 Giving access to the toplevel API will in effect circumvent index specific rules, for example ``_msearch/admin`` access allows searching any index via the API as the indices to search are defined in the request body itself.

 .. note::